Sonny6155/termania/README.md

 ## Backlog (might move to Issues)
 Todo:
-- Colours
-  - Notes should be coloured by their measure fraction and judgement state
-  - Measure lines can be made a less intrusive colour
-  - Judgement colour scheme (maybe emulate DDR colours or by early/lateness)
 - SSC format parser
   - Must support WARP
   - Both SM/SSC should parse the less common aliases